alexeilebedev/openacr/txt/amc.md

 containing a superset of functions that will be used by the final application.
 The generated code is verbose, user-readable, properly commented, is intended to be readable by a human, corresponds directly to the final assembly code, and uses only a small, conservative subset of C++.
 `Amc` does not modify or reverse-engineer user code, so it's not a framework where you have to "plug in" anything.
+User always controls what functions will be called (dispatches and steps are an exception, but they are also explicitly controllable).
-It is a tool for constructing software based on your specifications.
+`amc` is a tool for constructing software based on your specifications.

 `Amc` loads about 100 ssim tables.
 The full list can be obtained with `acr_in amc`.
 The exact actual `amc` input can be printed with `acr_in amc -data`.
 About 20% of these tables are responsible for 80% of the generated code, the rest deal with finer details.

 `Amc` was initially coded by hand, but once its capabilities became powerful enough, it was used to generate data structures for its next version.
 As a result, all of `Amc`'s internal data structures, both input, and computational, are defined as ssim tuples and can be queried with `acr ns:amc -xref`.
+The tool is thus unique in that it generates most of its own source code.
+Previous approaches focused either on interpreting the interpreter (LISP) or compiling the compiler.
+Generating a source-generator is a first.

 ### Why Generate?

 Good algorithms and data structures for most problems are known.
 The problem is attaching them to an application.
 Usually the costs associated with using algorithms are:

 * Performance cost and complexity cost when using libraries.
-* Complexity cost due to symbol renamings (what happens with the C++ template sublanguage or with macro preprocessors).
+* Difficulting understanding symbol renamings (this happens with the C++ templates or when using macro preprocessors).
+  Programmer's attention is a finite resource.
+When the programmer spends this attention in order to understand what a program does, he can no longer confirm its correctness, and the program's runtime behavior becomes more surprising.
+Another word for surprise is bug.
+So when a program doesn't look trivial, this leads to more bugs.
 * Debugging and reliability cost when hand-coding algorithms.
-* Maintenance cost due to having too many lines of code (technical debt).
+* Maintenance cost due to having too many lines of code.
 * Unexpected changes in upstream generic libraries.

 #### Libraries Vs. Custom Code

 The motivation for writing generators is that writing code for reusability doesn't work.
 The reason it doesn't work is that the definition of correctness doesn't lie with the piece of reusable code -- it lies with the final application.
 And so the reusable code always offers to the application too much and at the same time not enough.
 You need a singly linked list, but the library uses a doubly linked list.
 You need an extra index, but the library author didn't anticipate it.
 You have your own strategy for memory management, but the library insists on its own.
-And you can't customize the library, since for every feature, there is already some user out there who needs it to stay the same.
+And you can't customize the library, since for every feature you need to change, there is already some user out there who needs it to stay the same.
-And when you update to the next version of the library, you get tons of features you didn't ask for.
+When you update to the next version of the library, you get, almost by definition, features you didn't ask for.
+(Since you were already making do with the previous set of features).
-Code written for reusability rarely reaches its intended potential in terms of either performance or utility.
+So, code written for reusability never reaches its intended potential in terms of either performance or utility.

 Leaving aside reusability for a moment, as can be seen from real life examples, all high-performance systems are hand-coded due to highly specific requirements, and because it allows writing only what's needed, debugging that, and leaving it to run and do its job indefinitely.
 Yet hand-coding is difficult and requires a lot of debugging and chasing of memory errors and dangling pointers.

 All of this may not matter when the problems are small and requirements negligible, but it really starts to matter when you are pushing against the limits of a single machine.
 The difference between code that runs in 1 millisecond and 10 milliseconds is eventually the difference between 10 servers and 100 servers.

 Thus we have a mini-max problem, which is the first sign of a problem worth solving.
 On one hand, we want maximally customizable code that does only what we want.
 On the other hand, we want to write and debug the minimal amount of code.